jonathantybirk/instrument-classifier/reports/README.md

 >
 > Answer:

 One of the struggles we faced in this project was setting up DVC with google drive to save our raw dataset, which we tried at for several hours.
-In the end we were forced to give up on.
-This problem was due to some security issues between the two services, and this made google drive block DVC.
+In the end we were forced to give up on this.
+The problem was due to some security issues between the two services, and this made google drive block DVC.
+We knew this from the course material of course, but had not expected it to actually be so hard to fix.
 We worked our way around it by doing DVC with a GCP bucket instead.
-This approach worked out well for us, since we had to use GCP regardless.
+This approach worked out well for us, since we had to use GCP regardless, but we could not for the life of us get versioning to work here.
+While not critical right now, as we only had one static dataset, it would have been nice to have set up for future-proofing.

+Another significant challenge was setting up our Docker environments in Google Cloud Platform.
+The main complexity arose from the need to pull DVC-tracked data during the Docker image build process in the cloud.
+Our Docker builds needed the dataset to build properly, but accessing the dataset required proper GCP authentication, which in turn needed to be securely managed through GitHub secrets.
+We encountered several issues with authentication challenges, inefficient data transfers where the entire dataset was being pulled instead of just the processed data, and DVC configuration issues in the cloud environment versus local development.
+We eventually solved these issues by implementing proper GitHub secrets management for GCP authentication, carefully structuring our .dockerignore and .dvcignore files, and modifying our CI/CD pipeline to only pull the processed dataset.

 ### Question 31